gerberl/gerberl.github.io/README.md

 ## Intro

 Hi all, I am a Senior Lecturer in Data Science and Machine Learning and the Programme Leader for the MSc Computing Network at the Department of Computing and Mathematics at Manchester Metropolitan University.
-You find me on Twitter at [@lucianogerber](https://twitter.com/lucianogerber).
+You can find me on Twitter at [@lucianogerber](https://twitter.com/lucianogerber).